ShahzaibInnovation/Django-app-ci-cd/README.md

-# Simple Notes App for TWS Community
+# Simple Django Notes App CI/CD Project
 This is a simple notes app built with React and Django.

 ## Requirements